physcrowley/physcrowley.github.io/pages/bbc/karate.md

    - No instances of shoulder blade winging on single-arm TRX presses;
    - Reduced (close to no) instances of sideways knee deflection during movements of Heian Shodan and;
    - An oi zuki check by an instructor reveals improved connection and stability
-3. **Skill**: more fluidity with ukemi, ippon seonage and o soto gari so I can safely and effectively practice more advanced goshin and bunkai.
+3. **Skill**: more fluidity with ukemi, _ippon seoi nage_ and _o soto gari_ so I can safely and effectively practice more advanced goshin and bunkai.
 Specifically,
    - left and right shoulder rolls move straight ahead each time and keep the spine off the mat during the break fall
    - back roll on both left and right side keep the head off the mat 4 times out of 5.
    - improved mechanics and fluidity on ippon seonagi so my uki lands in front of me each time with their back off the mat